Understanding Military Pay

 Comparability

-Comparability is when the dollar per hour worked for the Canadian Armed Forces is equal to the dollar per hour worked for the Public Service.
+Comparability means that the hourly compensation for members of the Canadian Armed Forces is equivalent to the hourly compensation received by employees in the Public Service.
 The Department of National Defence and the Treasury Board Secretariat use the principle of comparability between the Canadian Armed Forces and the Public Service so that:

 Team concept